Hiking Rogers Pass - panoramic view

 No

-Yes, the Rogers Pass trail is classified as Easy, making it suitable for beginners and families with children.
-With a distance of 6 km and an elevation gain of 133 m, it's an accessible hike that can typically be completed in around 2 hours.
+Yes, the Rogers Pass trail is classified as Easy, making it suitable for beginners and families with children of moderate fitness levels.
+With a distance of 6 km and an elevation gain of 133 m, it's an accessible hike that can be completed in approximately 2 hours.

 Didn't find your answer?